Course Outline

 • Name Resolution.

-• Describe the functionality of the TCP/IP suite in a government context.
+• Describe the functionality of the TCP/IP suite for government networks.

-• Describe IPv4 addressing and its application in government networks.
+• Explain IPv4 addressing and its application in public sector IT.

-• Configure an IPv4 network for government use.
+• Configure an IPv4 network for government systems.

-• Describe IPv6 addressing and transition strategies for government environments.
+• Describe IPv6 addressing and transition methods for government use.

-• Describe the various name resolution methods used by TCP/IP hosts in a government setting.
+• Explain various name resolution methods used by TCP/IP hosts in government environments.

-This module explains the functional requirements of a server computer in a government context and how to select and deploy appropriate server roles to support these requirements.
+This module explains the functional requirements of a server computer and how to select and deploy appropriate server roles to support these requirements for government operations.

 Lessons